remram44/matrix-appservice-gitter-twisted/README.rst

 Current status
 --------------

-This is still work-in-progress.
-The Gitter side is not implemented yet, so this doesn't do anything useful out of the box.
+This works but is still in development.
+While you are welcome to use it, expect bugs and do not rely on it in a production environment.
+Feedback is appreciated.

 Deployment guide
 ----------------